 Radian is the Help to Buy Agent for the South, and is committed to protecting your privacy, taking its responsibilities regarding the security of user information very seriously.
-This privacy statement sets out how Radian complies with both UK and European Union data protection requirements.
-Once you choose to provide us with any information by which you can be identified, then you can be assured that it will only be used in accordance with this Privacy Statement.

 How we use your information

 The information we hold on our records concerns our relationship with you.
 For example:

 This list is not exhaustive, as we hold records of most contacts we have with you, or about you, and we process this information so we can deliver services to you.
 Generally the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your housing circumstances e.g. from social workers and health professionals (such as doctors and occupational therapists).

 We will only ask for personal information that is appropriate to enable us to deliver our services.
 In some cases you can refuse to provide your details if you deem a request to be inappropriate.
 However, you should note that this may impact our ability to provide some services to you if you refuse to provide information that stops us from doing so.

 We process your personal information in accordance with the principles of GDPR.

 We will treat your personal information fairly and lawfully and we will ensure that information is:

 Access to personal information is restricted to authorised individuals on a strictly need to know basis.